Dibyendu-21/Image-Protest/README.md

 * Scikit-Learn

 ## Protest Image Dataset
 The dataset consist of 23,294 negative Images and 11,659 positive Images of Protest.
 This dataset was created by UCLA and is in their private repository.
-A new dataset consisting of 491 images of protest containg protest Leader and Non-Protest Leader was created by me.
+A new dataset consisting of 491 images of protest containg protest Leader and Non-Protest Leader was created.
 Images with protest Leader was lablled with a bounding box drawn around the protest leader using a manual annaotaing tool.

 ### Dataset Statistics
 No. of images: 35,444